 Didi is a self-taught freelance artist.
 She considers herself privileged as she makes a living as an artist and manages her own art studio & gallery in the Kuranda Village where she showcases her work and interacts directly with customers.
 Didi says she can satisfy their curiosity as they step into her creative space.

 Her desirable acrylic paintings, generous with paint slashes and humor, marry her rainforest surroundings with colorful Polynesian influences and whimsical imagination.
 Didi has a natural flair for bold simple structures and the use of brilliant colors.

-Didi is equally adept on cotton fabrics, favouring the heliographic sun printing technique to best convey the uniqueness of her Polynesian influences.
+Didi is equally adept on cotton fabrics, favoring the heliographic sun printing technique to best convey the uniqueness of her Polynesian influences.
 The results on canvas and silks are often addictive, finding their way into many private collections in Australia and worldwide.
-From delicate silks, practical cotton to Contemporary Art, sculptures, silver/goldsmithing… Didi is truly diverse.
+From delicate silks, and practical cotton to Contemporary Art, sculptures, silver/goldsmithing… Didi is truly diverse.

 Watch the video

 Listen to Didi talk about her creative process, her studio gallery, and some of her favorite tools to market her art.